Study at tabor

 How to Apply

 The application process for Tabor courses is dependent upon what course you are applying for and at which campus you wish to study.
 Most Undergraduate courses based in Adelaide are applied for via SATAC.
-Most Perth or Online based Undergraduate courses and all Postgraduate courses are applied for directly to Tabor.
+Most Online based Undergraduate courses and all Postgraduate courses are applied for directly to Tabor.
 SATAC applications can take several weeks to process, and successful applicants will be notified by SATAC.
 Direct applications are normally processed within 2 weeks but can sometimes take longer during peak periods.
 Successful applicants will be notified by Tabor.

 Applicants who have been given an offer to study will be contacted by Tabor to arrange an enrolment interview.
 At this interview you will discuss what subjects to enrol in for your first semester.
 You should also discuss any Credit Transfer or Recognition of Prior Learning you wish to apply for.
 More information can be found in the Credit Transfer and Recognition of Prior Learning policy by clicking here.